 The StreetMap extension is automatically installed with ArcGIS.
 The install loads the extension but not the StreetMap USA data, which can be accessed from the DVD or copied with its MXD to a local or network drive.
-Once installed, StreetMap must be licensed using the ArcGIS Desktop Administrator.
+Once installed, the StreetMap extension is automatically licensed for use.